Courting Alex: Cast

-Show history
+Production and development

 The show's working titles were Everything I Know about Men and The Jenna Elfman Show.
 The stage for the office where Alex works is a redressed version of the Winfred-Louder Department Store set used by The Drew Carey Show.
+The show's theme song was performed by Nikka Costa.

 Despite starting off with impressive numbers, ratings for Courting Alex fell hard after the show was moved to Wednesday nights.
-The show was not picked up for a second season in May 2006 when CBS canned Courting Alex and fellow freshman series Out of Practice.
+The show was not picked up for a second season in May 2006 when CBS canceled Courting Alex and fellow freshman series Out of Practice.

-The show's theme song was performed by Nikka Costa.